What's New in DataMapper 2.0

 Collections

-Work with query results using powerful collection methods:
+Work with query results using collection methods:

 $users = (new User())